spoonbobo/nv-virtual-assistant/README.md

 ## 2. Text classification model training

 Follow [training guide](https://nvsa-virtualassistant.readthedocs.io/en/latest/training.html) for model training.

-The scripts for training can be found in *scripts* folder at the root
+The scripts for training can be found in *scripts* in the project directory.

+## 3. Deployment

+To deploy the models you trained, follow [deployment guide](https://nvsa-virtualassistant.readthedocs.io/en/latest/deploy.html).

+## 4. Webapp

+When the deployment is finished, you are ready to use Riva AI service with the trained model.
+You can implement your own web applicaiton A sample web application *webapp-flask* is provided for you.